erinalahorlbeck/tochecklist/README.md

 The goal is to have `toChecklist` available via `npm`, but for now, you will have to set it up manually:

 1. First, make sure you include [jQuery](http://jquery.com) 1.9.x or greater on your page, typically in the `<head>` section of your html.
-You can See example html below.
+See example html below.
 (Most features seem to work, up through jQuery 3.1.0, the present version.)
 2. Copy the css and js files for `toChecklist` from the `src` folder to a directory that is publicly accessible on your web site.
 3. Add them to your `<head>` section like so: